SmitaPatankar/PersonalCode/html/html.md

 </html>
 ```

-# IDE shortcuts
-- enter tagname and press tab
-- enter start tag and just type `</`
-- lorem tab
-- lorem10 tab

-# Browser shortcuts
-- ctrl+u on browser to see source code
-- f12 to see more details like JS/networking  # can edit temporarily

 # tag display
 - inline - `<span> <img> <a> <strong>`
 - block level - `<div> <h1> <p> <form>`